dustinpfister/test_threejs/README.md

 ## The views folder

-The views folder is where I have all the draft ptototypes, final for post source code examples, and additional assets like DAE files and textures.
+The views folder is where I have all the draft prototypes, final for post source code examples, and additional assets like DAE files and textures.

 ### The demos folder